New Members Handbook

 During the sailing season please park your car to the North of the boundary shown in the diagram below, this helps to keep rigging and launching areas free for all to enjoy.
 During the winter when the cruisers are ashore, you may park to the South of this boundary.
 Please park considerately.

-Members can select the type of duty they wish to take part in, and even select a convenient date on Dutyman, which can be accessed through the Club website.
+Members can select the type of duty they wish to take part in, and select a convenient date to volunteer on Duty Roster, which can be accessed through the Club website in members' area.
 If you are not sure how to use this, ask one of the Committee members.
-Types of duty are:-

 Turn up at 12.00 on allotted duty day.
 If this is your first galley duty there will be a member of the House Committee there to explain the routine and how everything works - it's not difficult and there are always two people on duty.